Prevention of Jewish Genetic Diseases

 Einstein works with genomic labs and insurance providers to give the patient the best possible price.
 Some insurance providers cover preconception screening and genomic lab staff will review details about payment plans for balances not covered by insurance.
 Testing costs and coverage vary depending upon genomic lab used and your insurance plan.
 Depending upon your co-pay/deductible you may have out-of-pocket cost; a genetic counselor will help navigate the process.

 Your insurance may require medical verification from the genetic counselor before authorizing the screening.
 Genetic counseling is required prior to screening (bloodwork) and an appointment with a counselor may last 45 minutes to one hour.
 During that appointment, a brief history is taken and you will learn about genetic diseases and testing, as well as the chances of being affected so you can make an informed decision.
 The genomic lab staff will facilitate the steps to complete the insurance prior-authorization process.

-Your insurance will be billed separately for your appointment with an Einstein genetic counselor.
 Depending upon your deductible and co-pay, you may have out-of-pocket expenses for your appointment.
 Ability to pay is not a barrier to taking part in counseling and screening to prevent Jewish genetic diseases.

 Get the facts

 If you were previously tested, you may be able to obtain those results by contacting the Prevention of Jewish Genetic Diseases program at preventJGD@einstein.edu.
 New genes/diseases have been identified and are now part of the screening panel.
 Depending on when you were screened, it may be beneficial to learn about new diseases added to the panel before each pregnancy.